carpentries/instructor-training-bonus-modules/episodes/01-online-workshops-module-1.md

 - **Turn off (but not on) participants' video.** Rather than turning the video back on, Zoom will send a request to the participant to activate their video.

-- **Create and manage breakout rooms.** These are useful for socialization and group activities.
+- **Create and manage breakout rooms.** These are useful for socialisation and group activities.
 Only the host can create breakout rooms.
-We suggest creating an extra room or two 'just in case.'
+We suggest creating an extra room or two just in case.

 - **Control screen sharing.** In Carpentries rooms, only the host can screen share by default.